LearnWeb3DAO/Defi-Exchange/README.md

     - To ensure this, we maintain a ratio which has to remain constant
     - Ratio is `(cryptoDevTokenAmount user can add/cryptoDevTokenReserve in the contract) = (Eth Sent by the user/Eth Reserve in the contract)`
     - This ratio decides how much `Crypto Dev` tokens user can supply given a certain amount of Eth
-    - When user adds liquidity, we need to provide him with some `LP` tokens because we need to keep track of the amount of liquiidty he has supplied to the contract
+    - When user adds liquidity, we need to provide him with some `LP` tokens because we need to keep track of the amount of liquidity he has supplied to the contract
     - The amount of `LP` tokens that get minted to the user are propotional to the `Eth` supplied by the user
     - In the inital liquidity case,when there is no liquidity.
 The amount of `LP` tokens that would be minted to the user is equal to the ethBalance of the contract(because balance is equal to the Eth sent by the user in the `addLiquidity` call)
     - When there is already liquidity in the contract, the amount of `LP` tokens that get minted are based on a ratio.